louis77/nova-http-client/README.md

 ### Separate requests

 Separate multiple request in the same file with `###` on a separate line.
-Place the cursor anywhere inside a requests when running it.
+Place the cursor anywhere inside a request when running it.

 ```
 GET https://postman-echo.com/get